THE LAYERING GUIDE

 - Offers thermal insulation

-Layer 2: warming clothing or mid layer
+Layer 2: warming or mid layers

 The second layer of clothing is known as the mid or middle layer, which provides insulation and further wicks away moisture from the skin.
 As a rule, these products are made of the following materials: